BikeVillage is brought to you by Sam, Ollie, Serge, Kerry, Rocket the dog and many more lovely friends and colleagues.

 Rocky Mountain Blizzard with Pikes upfront.
 A ground breaking ‘hardcore’ hardtail at the time.
-Snapped the frame and the warranty replacement was wrong size so sold it to a man trying to break the round the world biking record.
+I snapped the frame and the warranty replacement was wrong size so I sold it to a man trying to break the round the world biking record.

 2009 Bionicon Golden Willow

-Nicknamed the Golden Shower, it was a marvel of teutonic engineering, but not aesthetics… Still, the adjustable geometry was super-interesting to play around with.
-Sold in a bidding war between 2 men called Dieter on German e-bay.
+This monster was nicknamed the Golden Shower.
+It was a marvel of teutonic engineering, but not aesthetics… Still, the adjustable geometry was super-interesting to play around with.
+It was sold in a bidding war between 2 men called Dieter on German e-bay.

 2010 Ragley Mmmbop